nsardelli/hackersmacker/_posts/2022/1Jan/2022-01-21-First-Rosalees-Pizza-Review.md

 categories: food review
 ---

-## East coast style pizza right here in Colorado
+## East-coast-style pizza right here in Colorado

 I got their special slice of the day which was a cheese slice with sausage and red onions on top.
 They did not have any square slices ready at the time.
 I also ordered a garlic knot, but they came out with a plate of six and that caught me by surprise.